 Marsh Creek State Park

-Picnicking: Two picnic areas containing over 150 picnic tables, restrooms and some charcoal grills are available year-round.
+Picnicking: Several picnic areas containing over 150 picnic tables, restrooms and charcoal grills are available year-round.
+A children’s playground is near the pool complex and picnic area.

 Swimming: The ADA accessible “L” shaped swimming pool and sprayground attracts many visitors.
-The guarded pool is open 11 a.m. to 6:45 p.m. from Memorial Day weekend until Labor Day unless posted otherwise.
-A snack bar, sunning area and bathhouse are nearby.
-A pool-side pavilion is also available for rent.
-The pool concession offers swimming lessons and summer swimming camps.
+The guarded pool is open Memorial Day weekend through Labor Day unless posted otherwise.
+A snack bar, large grassy area and bathhouse are located at the swimming pool complex.
+A pavilion is available to rent.

 For more information on the pool, pavilion, and swimming lessons please go to www.marshcreekparkpool.com or call 610-458-8535.